HemalPatil/rnwpoc/README.md

 # Platform agnostic react components for Android and Web
 This project is divided into subprojects as follows

+# Update 2023-07-12
+1. Supply custom types for `react-native` in the lib that are actually for `react-native-web`
+2. Add `react-native-web` dependency under the alias `react-native` in NextJS so that all components are resolved from `react-native-web`

 # Create and test lib package
 ```
 cd ./lib